ryantsui1/sampling/02_activities/assignments/a2_questionnaire_design_part_a.md

 # Your Changes

-The number of your chosen topic: `#`
+The number of your chosen topic: `#` 2.

 Describe the purpose of your survey:
 ```
 write your answer here...

+To understand what voters want from your party and it's leader to win the election.
+What policies would be helpful to promise to gain votes.

 ```

 Describe your target population, sampling frame, sampling units, and observational units:
 ```
 write your answer here...
 ```
+Target Population: All voters
+Sampling Frame: All eligible voters which see our internet ad and those which we have an email for.
+Sampling Units: Any respondent who claims they are eligible to vote.

 Your 5-10 question survey:
 ```
 1. write your question here...
+Are you eligible to vote?
+(Screening)
 2. write your question here...
+Which party are you planning to vote for in the upcoming election?
+                                    - Each Major Party is an option, independent, undecided, decided not to vote
 3. write your question here...
+Which political policy is most important to you?
+(Open Ended)
 4. write your question here...
+If (own party) were to support your policy, from a scale of 1-5, from Not likely to very likely, how likely would it be that you would vote for them?
 5. write your question here...
+If (rival party) were to support your policy, from a scale of 1-5, from Not likely to very likely, how likely would it be that you would vote for them?
-6. write your question here... (optional)
+6. write your question here... (optional) Historically, how often have you voted for your preferred party?
+(0-20%, 20-40%, etc)
-7. write your question here... (optional)
+7. write your question here... (optional) What is your opinion on (Own party leader) From a scale of 1-5, from Strongly dislike to Strongly Like?
-8. write your question here... (optional)
+8. write your question here... (optional) What is the primary trait which makes you choose your opinion of (own party leader)?
-9. write your question here... (optional)
+9. write your question here... (optional) What is your opinion on (rival party leader) From a scale of 1-5, from Strongly dislike to Strongly Like?
-10. write your question here... (optional)
+10. write your question here... (optional) What is the primary trait which makes you choose your opinion of (rival  party leader)?
+Could remove rival party questions in favour of demographic stratification questions, but does not seem priority given the purpose of the survey.
 ```

 ## Rubric